Five Dollar Wrench

 Clever!

-OK, fine, I didn't figure it out, but she explained it to me later.
+Okay, fine, I didn't figure it out, but she explained it to me later.
 The system was a work in progress.

 She got him in the hot tub.
 That's the point.